opensearch-project/documentation-website/_observing-your-data/query-insights/grouping-top-n-queries.md

 **Introduced 2.17**
 {: .label .label-purple }

-Monitoring the [top N queries]({{site.url}}{{site.baseurl}}/observing-your-data/query-insights/top-n-queries/) helps identify the most resource-intensive queries based on latency, CPU, and memory usage over a specified time window.
-However, if a single computationally-expensive query is executed multiple times, it can occupy all top N query slots, potentially preventing other expensive queries from appearing in the list.
+Monitoring the [top N queries]({{site.url}}{{site.baseurl}}/observing-your-data/query-insights/top-n-queries/) can help you to identify the most resource-intensive queries based on latency, CPU, and memory usage in a specified time window.
+However, if a single computationally expensive query is executed multiple times, it can occupy all top N query slots, potentially preventing other expensive queries from appearing in the list.
 To address this issue, you can group similar queries, gaining insight into various high-impact query groups.

-Starting with OpenSearch version 2.17, top N queries can be grouped by `similarity`, with additional grouping options planned for future releases.
+Starting with OpenSearch version 2.17, the top N queries can be grouped by `similarity`, with additional grouping options planned for future version releases.

 ## Grouping queries by similarity

-Grouping queries by `similarity` organizes them based on the query structure, stripping out everything except the core query operations.
+Grouping queries by `similarity` organizes them based on the query structure, removing everything except the core query operations.

 For example, the following query: